 MAMG Program Curriculum

 MPM students in this policy-track program must complete 36 course credits.
-The curriculum has three components: the required core curriculum, the requirements of a chosen specialization (similar to a major at the undergraduate level), and general electives.
+The curriculum has three components: the required core curriculum, the requirements of a chosen specialization, and general electives.

 The required core courses provide students with a grounding in the various perspectives, skills, and tools policy analysts and leaders must possess to develop and manage policies effectively, without regard to a specific policy field.
 The core curriculum of the MPM program consists of:

-- PLCY688E: Normative and Political Dimensions of Public Policy (3 credits)
+- PLCY688E: Governance: Normative and Political Dimensions of Public Policy (3 credits)

 - PLCY610: Quantitative Aspects of Public Policy (3 credits)

-As part of their 36 credits, students have the option of pursuing a specialization, choosing either one of the pre-designed specializations or a self-designed specialization approved by the academic advisor and a suitable faculty advisor.
+While specialization is optional, the 36-credit curriculum allows MPM students to pursue a specialization, choosing either one of the pre-designed specializations or an individualized specialization approved by the academic advisor and a suitable faculty advisor.
 Our pre-designed specializations reflect the unique strengths of the School:

 The remaining courses needed to complete the required total of 36 credits may either be additional courses in the student's specialization(s) or nearly any other policy/management focused graduate-level course in the School, in the overall University, in any of the other major policy/management programs in the area, or in some cases, at any other accredited University throughout the world (including courses taken prior to entering the master's program but not previously counted toward a degree).